borodark/wsu/methods/project/README.md

 ### Stationarity

-Let's asses the Stationarity of AAL and REL `Close` price values
+Let's asses the Stationarity of AAL `Close` price values

 #### The Augmented Dickey-Fuller Test
 For the daily `Close` prices of AAL time series :